medizininformatik-initiative/mii-process-feasibility/codex-process-feasibility/README.md

 # NUM CODEX Feasibility Process

-The feasibility process is used to run a distributed feasibility query.
+A distributed feasibility query runs based on the feasibility process.
 A feasibility query contains multiple criteria and returns one population count per organization.
-The feasibility query is requested by one organization (usually the Zentrale Antrags- und Registerstelle (ZARS)) and executed in multiple organizations (usually Datenintegrationszentren (DIZ)).
+An organization (usually the Zentrale Antrags- und Registerstelle (ZARS)) requests a feasibility query to start off the process.
+Once started multiple organizations (usually Datenintegrationszentren (DIZ)) execute this query and report results back.

 ## High-Level Overview